lammps/lammps/doc/src/Errors_messages.rst

 *Invalid atom mass in molecule file*
    Masses must be > 0.0.

+*Invalid atom_style cac command*
+   Check the documentation for the correct arguments to the cac atom styles.

 *Invalid atom type in Atoms section of data file*
    Atom types must range from 1 to specified # of types.